rlogiacco/CircularBuffer/README.md

 2. Store data
 ------------------------

-Let's star making things clear: the library doesn't support inserting data in the middle of the buffer.
+Let's start making things clear: the library doesn't support inserting data in the middle of the buffer.
 You can add data to the buffer either before the first element via a `shift()` operation or after the last element via a `push()` operation.
 You can keep adding data beyond the buffer maximum capacity, but you'll lose the least significant information:

-* since `shift()` adds to the _head_, adding beyond capacity causes the element at _tail_ being overwritten and lost
+* since `shift()` adds to the _head_, adding beyond capacity causes the element at _tail_ to be overwritten and lost
-* since `push()` adds to the _tail_, adding beyond capacity causes the element at _head_ being overwritten and lost
+* since `push()` adds to the _tail_, adding beyond capacity causes the element at _head_ to be overwritten and lost

 Both `shift()` and `push()` return `true` if the addition didn't cause any information loss, `false` if an overwrite occurred: